 1. From the Map Page, go to the simulator menu.
 Pick a STARTING POSITION at or near the beginning of your trail/route.
 Enter an approximate TRACK (shown in compass degrees) that will point you toward the start of the trail/route.
 2. Set SPEED to zero.
 Select STEER WITH ARROWS command and press ENT, which turns on the simulator and returns you to the Map Page.
 3. Begin navigating along the trail/route.
 (If you are close enough to the first waypoint, the arrival alarm will usually go off as soon as navigation begins.
 Press EXIT to clear the alarm.)
 When navigation starts, press ↑ to increase speed to the desired setting.
 4. Press EXIT to turn off the steering and speed boxes.
-The unit will now automatically "steer" along the trail or route.
-When you arrive at your "destination," cancel navigation as you normally do.
+The unit will now automatically steer along the trail or route.
+Cancel navigation when you arrive at your destination.